 - Media Freedom, Journalism Safety and the Issue of Impunity

-- Editorial Integrity and Standards
+- Editorial Integrity, Standards and Regulations

 Each of these themes consider the vital role of free news media in promoting and contributing to the sustainability of just, peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels (SDG 16) and to ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements (SDG 16.10).